Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 When to Call a Professional

-Persistent cooling issues after cleaning
+You’re still experiencing cooling problems after cleaning